LaGamma/GammaGram/README.md

 The following **additional** features are implemented:

+- [x] Checks for valid email address and sets initial username to the email substring before '@.'
 - [x] Regex to check that password contains a capital letter, lowercase letter, and number.
 Password also must be at least 8 characters long.

 ## Video Walkthrough